josephGZC/airbnb_revenue_analysis/README.md

 </table>

-- The percent decrease in nightly rates from 2021 to 2022 was calculated by quarter and host type.
-Notably, significant drops exceeding 10% were observed in Q2 through Q4—approximately 13% in Q2, 16–17% in Q3, and 12–14% in Q4.
+- <p align="justify">The percent decrease in nightly rates from 2021 to 2022 was calculated by quarter and host type.
+Notably, significant drops exceeding 10% were observed in Q2 through Q4—approximately 13% in Q2, 16–17% in Q3, and 12–14% in Q4.</p>

 <div align="center" style="font-size:11px;">
   <table>